All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medium-term (2030-2035): Some patents may begin expiring.
 Generic manufacturers may begin filing applications.
 Patent challenges through the Hatch-Waxman Act could potentially accelerate timelines, though litigation typically extends the process.

 Long-term (2035+): Generic versions become more likely as core patents expire.
-However, pharmaceutical companies often develop follow-on products with new patents (extended-release formulations, combination products) to maintain market position.
+But pharmaceutical companies often develop follow-on products with new patents (extended-release formulations, combination products) to maintain market position.

-The compounding bridge: Licensed 503A compounding pharmacies currently provide personalized compounded medications containing the same active ingredients.
+The compounding bridge: Licensed 503A compounding pharmacies currently provide personalized compounded medications containing compounded formulations of the active ingredient.
 This represents a legal pathway for affordable access while patent protections remain in place.

 Your can discuss current access options.
 Read about and .